slimtoolkit/slim/README.md

 Latest version: 1.25.2 (7/21/2019)

-Now there's an easy way to keep a basic shell in your minified container images!
+Now you can generate enhanced build reports with additional container image metadata and rewrite some of the generated Docker image instructions!
 For more info about the latest release see the [`CHANGELOG`](CHANGELOG.md).

 ## INSTALLATION